Special People, Inc.

 While we welcome and encourage new families to attend meetings throughout the year, some meetings will be closed to Dues Paying Members only.
 Additionally, any Township, Borough, or MARSD employee must request permission from the Executive Board of PoSP before attending a meeting, in an effort to protect our Members privacy.

 PoSP has an Executive Board, by – laws and committees.
-Members pay annual dues, (collected during September & October) which cover our operating costs and provides them with voting rights, priority admission to events, admission to the PoSP email List, workshops, speakers, and "Member Only" Leagues, Facebook Group, and Workshops.
+Members pay annual dues, (collected during September & October) which cover our operating costs and provides them with voting rights, priority admission to events, workshops, & speakers, admission to the PoSP Facebook Group and "Member Only" Leagues, and Workshops.
 All of our fundraising proceeds go directly to providing opportunities to families and children with special needs.

 PoSP is a 501(c) 3 non-profit organization and we receive no public funds.
 We rely solely on donations and fundraising to provide special needs families with low to no cost opportunities to educate themselves on their rights and responsibilities in Special Education, how to navigate Special Education in the MARSD, inclusive recreational and educational opportunities within the MARSD and in the communities of Aberdeen & Matawan.
-Donations can be mailed to PoSP at PO Box 302, Matawan, NJ 07747.
+Donations can be made on our Home Page with PayPal or mailed to PoSP at PO Box 302, Matawan, NJ 07747.
 Our fundraising efforts focus on community based special needs concerns within Matawan Borough, Aberdeen Township and the Matawan Aberdeen Regional School District.

 Our fundraising efforts help to support our on going programs, like the Husky Special Olympic Team, MRHS Challenger League, and our Funding Project, which is an opportunity for our dedicated educators and Township and Borough Recreational Departments and Clubs to apply for funds to provide "One Time/Special Event", or "Start Up" funds for the development of ongoing programming and inclusive opportunities within the MARSD, Borough or Township that have not been budgeted for, Workshops & Conferences to help educate our parents and caregivers, Peer Mentor Training Opportunities, Social Skills Groups, Bowling Leagues and other events, leagues, programs and groups that will directly affect and advance a positive outcome for children and adults with special needs to reach their full potential and become independent, contributing members of their community.